sap-tutorials/Tutorials/tutorials/abap-dev-create-table/abap-dev-create-table.md

     ![Image depicting step9a-tech-settings](step9a-tech-settings.png)

-3. Then choose `#EXTENSIBLE_CHARACTER_NUMERIC` from the dropdown list. (your table contains both character-type and numeric-type fields but does not contain any deep structures (such as a structure included within a table row.)
+3. Then choose `#EXTENSIBLE_CHARACTER_NUMERIC` from the dropdown list.
+Your table contains both character-type and numeric-type fields but does not contain any deep structures (such as a structure included within a table row).

 4. Complete the other settings as follows (or copy the code below).
     - **`tableCategory`** : Transparent = your table represents a table in the database.